vinstonpandiyan/springexample/README.md

 # Spring Latest example eclipse project
-# can be downloaded and use it clisepse without any setup
+# can be downloaded and use it eclipse without any setup